Anocracy: Civil war

 There are differing views on whether or not anocracy leads to civil war.
 It is debated whether or not transitions between government regimes or political violence lead to civil war.

-Civil war in unstable countries are usually the outcome of a country's inability to meet the population's demands.
-The inability for the state to provide the needs of the population leads to factionalism within the country.
+Civil wars in unstable countries are usually the outcome of a country's inability to meet the population's demands.
+The inability of the state to provide for the needs of the population leads to factionalism within the country.
 When factions are not able to get what they want, they take up arms against the state.
+Political scientist Barbara F. Walter has written that anocratic states are most at risk of civil war, with formerly dominant political groups more likely to start them than poorer and weaker groups.

 Former democracies that transition to anocracy have a greater risk of being embroiled in civil conflict.
 The population's awareness of what rights they had as a democratic society may compel them to fight to regain their rights and liberties.
 On the other hand, autocracies that transition into anocracies are less likely to break out in civil war.
 Not all anocracies are unstable.
 There are many countries that are stable but are classified as anocracies, such as Russia.
-It is the transitional qualities associated with some anocracies that are predicative of civil conflict.
+It is the transitional qualities associated with some anocracies that are predictive of civil conflict.
 The magnitude of the transition also affects the probability of a civil conflict.
-The higher magnitude of the transition, the higher likelihood of civil war.
+The higher the magnitude of the transition, the higher the likelihood of civil war.

 However, some international relations experts use the polity data series in the formulation of their hypothesis and study, which presents a problem because the Polity IV system uses violence and civil war as factors in its computation of a country's polity score.
-Two components, "the degree of institutionalization, or regulation, of political competition," and "the extent of government restriction on political competition," are problematic to use in any study involving Polity IV and civil war in anocratic governments.
+Two components, "the degree of institutionalization, or regulation, of political competition", and "the extent of government restriction on political competition", are problematic to use in any study involving Polity IV and civil war in anocratic governments.
 In the numeric rating system of one of these parts of Polity IV, unregulated, "may or may be characterized by violent conflict among partisan groups."
-The other component states that "there are relatively stable and enduring political groups - but competition among them is intense, hostile, and frequently violent."
+The other component states that "there are relatively stable and enduring political groups – but competition among them is intense, hostile, and frequently violent."
 The only thing that can be deduced concretely is that political violence tends to lead to civil war.
-There is no solid evidence to support that political institutions in an anocracy leads to civil war.
+There is no solid evidence to support that political institutions in an anocracy lead to civil war.